- Date of Incident

 - May 5, 2017

-The Puerto Rico Department of Justice issued a search warrant for the Facebook accounts of three university publications on May 5, 2017, seeking information about student protestors who had rallied that April against austerity cuts at a meeting of the University of Puerto Rico's governing board.
+The Puerto Rico Department of Justice issued a search warrant for the Facebook accounts of three university publications on May 5, 2017, seeking information about student protesters who had rallied that April against austerity cuts at a meeting of the University of Puerto Rico's governing board.

 Seven of those students will go on trial this November for interrupting the meeting.
 That interruption was part of a lengthy student-led protest movement against austerity cuts that effectively shut down the majority of the university’s eleven campuses for several months in the spring of 2017.